-- 76.4.
-An employee, other than a casual employee, who is eligible for birth leave and who has completed twelve months of continuous service, including recognised prior service, immediately prior to commencing a period of birth leave is eligible for paid birth leave. - 76.5.
-An employee, other than a casual employee, who is eligible for birth leave and who completes twelve months of continuous service within the first eighteen weeks of birth leave is eligible for paid birth leave for the period between completing twelve months of continuous service and the end of the first eighteen weeks of birth leave. - 76.6.
-An employee who is eligible for maternity leave and who is on approved leave without pay is eligible for paid maternity leave for the period between completing the approved period of leave without pay and the end of the first eighteen weeks of maternity leave.
+- 76.5.
+An employee, other than a casual employee, who is eligible for birth leave and who has completed 12 months of continuous service, including recognised prior service, immediately prior to commencing a period of birth leave is eligible for paid birth leave. - 76.6.
+An employee, other than a casual employee, who is eligible for birth leave and who completes 12 months of continuous service within the first 18 weeks of birth leave is eligible for paid birth leave for the period between completing 12 months of continuous service and the end of the first 18 weeks of birth leave. - 76.7.
+An employee who is eligible for birth leave and who is on approved leave without pay is eligible for paid birth leave for the period between completing the approved period of leave without pay and the end of the first 18 weeks of birth leave.

-- 76.7.
-An eligible employee is entitled to be absent for up to fifty two weeks birth leave for each pregnancy.
-To avoid doubt, the entitlement under this clause does not increase in cases of multiple births. - 76.8.
-Subject to subclause 76.4 an employee who is eligible for paid birth leave is entitled to be paid for the first eighteen weeks of birth leave.
-This entitlement is in addition to the Federal paid parental leave scheme. - 76.9.
-Birth leave is non-cumulative. - 76.10.
-Subject to subclauses 76.12 and 76.13, an employee who is eligible for birth leave must absent themselves from duty for a period commencing six weeks prior to the estimated date of delivery of the child and ending six weeks after the actual date of birth of the child. - 76.11.
-An eligible employee's period of birth leave will commence: - (a) subject to subclause 76.12, six weeks prior to the estimated date of delivery of the child; or - (b) on the birth of the child (including where this occurs earlier than six weeks prior to the estimated date of delivery of the child); or - (c) on the date the pregnancy ends if that occurs within twenty weeks of the estimated date of delivery of the child; or - (d) for all other eligible employees, on the first day of paid birth leave. - 76.12.
-An employee who produces medical evidence from a registered medical practitioner that they are fit for duty until a date less than six weeks prior to the estimated date of delivery of the child may continue to work up until a date recommended by the medical practitioner, subject to the approval of the Chief Executive. - 76.13.
-An employee who has given birth to a child and produces medical evidence from a registered medical practitioner that they are fit for duty from a date less than six weeks after the date of birth of the child may resume duty on a date recommended by the medical practitioner, subject to the approval of the Chief Executive. - 76.14.
-An employee who has given birth to a child may resume duty following the end of the six week period after the birth of the child and earlier than the end of the approved period of birth leave subject to the approval of the Chief Executive.
+- 76.8.
+An eligible employee is entitled to be absent for up to 52 weeks birth leave for each pregnancy.
+To avoid doubt, the entitlement under this clause does not increase in cases of multiple births. - 76.9.
+Subject to subclause 76.5 an employee who is eligible for paid birth leave is entitled to be paid for the first 18 weeks of birth leave.
+This entitlement is in addition to the Federal paid parental leave scheme. - 76.10.
+Birth leave is non-cumulative. - 76.11.
+Subject to subclauses 76.13 and 76.14, an employee who is eligible for birth leave must absent themselves from duty for a period commencing six weeks prior to the estimated date of delivery of the child and ending six weeks after the actual date of birth of the child. - 76.12.
+An eligible employee's period of birth leave will commence:

-76.15.
+- (a) subject to subclause 76.13, six weeks prior to the estimated date of delivery of the child; or - (b) on the birth of the child (including where this occurs earlier than six weeks prior to the estimated date of delivery of the child); or - (c) on the date the pregnancy ends if that occurs within 20 weeks of the estimated date of delivery of the child; or - (d) for all other eligible employees, on the first day of paid birth leave. - 76.13.
+An employee who produces medical evidence from a registered medical practitioner that they are fit for duty until a date less than six weeks prior to the estimated date of delivery of the child may continue to work up until a date recommended by the medical practitioner, subject to the approval of the Chief Executive and remaining fit for duty. - 76.14.
+An employee who has given birth to a child and produces medical evidence from a registered medical practitioner that they are fit for duty from a date less than six weeks after the date of birth of the child may resume duty on a date recommended by the medical practitioner, subject to the approval of the Chief Executive. - 76.15.
+An employee who has given birth to a child may resume duty following the end of the six week period after the birth of the child and earlier than the end of the approved period of birth leave subject to the approval of the Chief Executive. - 76.16.
 An employee is entitled to return to work in accordance with the provisions in the National Employment Standards of the FW Act.